Supersilentdev/AWS-EC2-LAMP-Server-for-Wordpress-using-Ubuntu/README.md

 **Selecting Region and Availability Zone**

-   - Choose the specific AWS Region and Availability Zone according to your project's requirements.
+   - Choose the specific AWS Region according to your project's requirements.

 **Instance Configuration**

    - Under the "Instances" section, select "Launch Instances."
    - Provide a meaningful name for your instance and optionally, add tags for resource organization.
-   - Select the Amazon Machine Image (AMI), choose "Ubuntu LTS."
+   - Select the Amazon Machine Image (AMI), choose "Ubuntu Server LTS."
    - Choose the instance type based on your server's requirements.
 (For the AWS free tier, options like "t2.micro" or "t3.micro" are suitable, depending on your region.)

 **Key Pair Creation**